thingsdb/vscode-thingsdb-py/README.md

-# Python string SQL
+# Python string ThingsDB

-Need for this project arise of daily work with [PySpark](https://spark.apache.org/docs/2.2.0/api/python/pyspark.html) scripts that have a lot of sql inside.
-This project's aim is to enable syntax highlighting for SQL inside Python multiline strings, especially PySpark, using VS Code.
+We write Python Code with embedded ThingsDB code.
+Syntax highlighting for ThingsDB Code makes this a lot easier.

 ## Installation